litestar-org/litestar/docs/usage/12-openapi/5-customizing-pydantic-model-schemas.md

 You can customize the OpenAPI schemas generated for pydantic models by following the guidelines in the [pydantic docs](https://pydantic-docs.helpmanual.io/usage/schema/).

-Assitionally, you can affect how pydantic models are translated into OpenAPI `components` by settings a special dunder attribute on the model called `__schema_name__`:
+Additionally, you can affect how pydantic models are translated into OpenAPI `components` by settings a special dunder attribute on the model called `__schema_name__`:

 ```py title="Customize Components Example"
 --8<-- "examples/openapi/customize_pydantic_model_name.py"